trcameron/FPML/README.md

 ![alt text](tests/figures/spec_poly_results.png?raw=true)

 It is clear that FPML and Polzeros have comparable accuracy when solving for the roots of each of the above special polynomials, often FPML is better by an order of magnitude.
-In addition, AMVW is performing much worse in many of these tests.
+In addition, AMVW is performing much worse than both FPML and Polzeros in many of these tests.
 ## References

 1. O. Aberth, *Iteration methods for finding all zeros of a polynomial simultaneously*, Math.
 Comp.
 27 (1973), no. 122, 339-344.